byomkesh03/Spotify-Clone/README.md

 ## Acknowledgments

-- This analog clock was inspired by traditional analog clocks.
+- This Spotify-Clone Website was inspired by traditional analog clocks.

 * Click on the link to view the project :- https://byomkesh03.github.io/Spotify-Clone/